Mike Callahan

 ResidentialRoof Tear-Off Season: How to Run 3 Crews Without Losing Your Mind

-Mike Callahan shares the exact systems for running 3 roofing crews simultaneously — crew structure, material logistics, scheduling, quality control, and when to hire a field super.
+Mike Callahan shares the exact systems for running 3 roofing crews simultaneously — crew structure, material logistics, scheduling, quality control, and when.

 Single-family lot prices surge 19% to $68K average.
 Regional breakdown of where land is affordable and strategies for builders to manage the cost squeeze.